Area Status: Closed

 Interpretive programs are presented in the amphitheater during the summer.

 At a Glance

-Accessible features include all five restrooms, many campsites, Pioneer Path, a .3 mile wheelchair accessible interpretive trail, and the amphitheater.
-Interpretive programs are generally held on Fridays and Saturdays when volunteers are available.
+Accessible features include all five restrooms, multiple campsites, Pioneer Path a nearby 0.3 mile accessible interpretive trail, and the amphitheater.

-Kloshe Nanitch Lookout viewpoint: Spectacular views of the Sol Duc Valley and Mt.
-Olympus
+Kloshe Nanitch Lookout viewpoint - Provides spectacular views of the Sol Duc Valley and Mt.
+Olympus.

-Pioneer Path: Located within the campground this is an easy 0.3-mile long loop trail that borders the Sol Duc River as it winds through second growth stands of hemlock and fir.
-The interpretive signage adds an interesting perspective to the walk.
-Fine more information about Pioneer Path on the Forks Chamber Commerce of website.
+Pioneer Path - Located within the campground this is an easy 0.3-mile long interpretive loop trail that borders the Sol Duc River.
+Find more information at Forks Chamber Commerce of website.